Jarell Eddie: 2021–22 season

 On September 7, 2021, Eddie signed with SIG Strasbourg of the LNB Pro A, returning to the team for a second stint.
 He made six appearances for Strasbourg between December 18 and January 12.

 On January 13, 2022, Eddie signed with San Pablo Burgos of the Spanish Liga ACB.

 2022–23 season

 On August 7, 2022, Eddie signed with Konyaspor of the Turkish Basketball Super League.

 2023–24 season

 On July 28, 2023, Eddie signed with U-BT Cluj-Napoca of the Liga Națională.
 He helped the team win the Romanian Cup and was named MVP of the finals.

 2024–25 season

 On August 17, 2024, Eddie signed with Peristeri of the Greek Basketball League.

 Eddie played for Santeros de Aguada of the Baloncesto Superior Nacional during the 2025 season.

 2025–26 season

 For the 2025–26 season, Eddie joined Al-Ittihad Jeddah of the Saudi Premier League.

+In April 2026, Eddie joined Pioneros Del Avila of the Superliga Profesional de Baloncesto in Venezuela.

+In July 2026, Eddie joined the Vancouver Bandits of the Canadian Elite Basketball League (CEBL).

+2026–27 season

+In September 2026, Eddie joined El Calor de Cancún of the Liga Nacional de Baloncesto Profesional (LNBP).